Time's 'Person of Year' goes to journalists, including Reuters pair

 The four groups were highlighted on four separate covers of the magazine, one of which features the wives of the imprisoned Reuters reporters embracing one another as they hold photos of their husbands.

-“We couldn’t be happier with @TIME’s choice for Person of the Year,” the Society of Professional Journalists said on Twitter.
-“In 2018, journalists gave their lives and freedom in pursuit of telling the truth.
-Their sacrifices deserve to be recognized.”

-Goldberger emphasized journalism’s vital role in providing the information needed for democracies to function: “These guardians are the ones fighting the war on truth and the war against misinformation.
-It is one of the most essential jobs in the world.”
+“Whether they have been denied their freedom or been brutally murdered, honoring their work speaking truth to power is essential at this critical time where reporters are under unprecedented threat across the globe,” said Margaux Ewen, the North America director for Reporters Sans Frontieres, or Reporters Without Borders.

-Reporting by Gina Cherelus, writing by Scott Malone; editing by Nick Zieminski and G Crosse
+Reporting by Gina Cherelus, writing by Scott Malone; editing by Nick Zieminski, G Crosse and Jonathan Oatis